Mmanthatisi: Regency

 Mokotjo died in 1813, at the age of 27 and Mmanthatisi became regent for Sekonyela, who was too young to rule.
 Mokotjo died following an illness while on a mission to claim the area around Hohobeng from the rival Batlokwa chief – Lebaka.
 He contracted a disease, died, and his body was sent back to Nkwe for burial.
 Mmanthatisi continued relations with the Basia, conferring with Basia advisors and sending her son to be raised in her brother's, Basia home.

 At the time of Mokotjo's death, Sekonyela was only nine years old and it would be another ten years before he was old enough to rule.
 The same thing had happened to Mokotjo's mother Ntlo-Kholo who had married Montoedi.
-When Montoedi passed away, Ntlo-Kholo assumed the reigns until Mokotjo came of age.
+When Montoedi died, Ntlo-Kholo assumed the reigns until Mokotjo came of age.

 Sehalahala who's Mokotjo's half brother opposed Mmanthatisi's leadership and felt that she was a foreigner (as she was born a Mosia) and the people wanted to be ruled by a "pure" Motlokwa.
 Others resented being led by a woman.
 Despite this, Mmanthatisi remained resolute and headstrong as she led the Batlokwa.

 When Sekonyela was old enough for circumcision, Mmanthatisi sent him to her own Basia people, removing him at the last minute from the BaTlokwa ceremony that she had forbidden him to attend in the first place.
 Sekonyela was escorted by Mmanthatisi's brother, Letlala, to ensure that he was safe.
 Before his death, Mokotjo had forewarned Mmanthatisi to beware of the older sons of his father's second wife – Moepi and Sehalahala - who had threatened his life when he was a child.
 Mokotjo believed they were a great threat to the life of his heir.

 The Batlokwa practised the levirate marriage, and after being widowed she was consequently remarried to her brother-in-law, Sehalahala, with whom she had another son.
 Due to the rise of the militaristic Zulu Kingdom, Mmanthatisi decided to move her tribe westward.
 In 1817, her warriors led a raid on the Ndwandwe, capturing many of their cattle.
 This and other victories led to an alliance with the Hlubi people, and an attack on the territory of Moshoeshoe (who would later become the first paramount chief of Basutolandi).
 It has been estimated that Mmanthatisi led between 35,000 and 40,000 when the expanded Tlokwa group was at its largest.